Outreach Center FAQ

 We reach out to our alumni and friends by phone each year for several reasons.
 We want to help our alumni stay connected with UNO and aware of current events on campus.
 In an increasingly mobile society, it is important to keep track of the current addresses, email addresses and phone numbers of our supporters.
 Alumni and friends are the backbone of our philanthropic support; therefore we also want to ask for your gifts towards improving the student experience and advancing our mission.
 Alumni gifts directly influence our national rankings and improve the value of a UNO degree.

-We have current UNO students making calls on behalf of the University.
-Student callers work at the UNO Call Center, located in the Homer L. Hitt Alumni & Visitor Center on campus.
+We have current UNO students contacting alumni on behalf of the University.
+Students work at the UNO Outreach Center, located in the Homer L. Hitt Alumni & Visitor Center on campus.

 The reason we ask for credit cards is simple - it cuts down on our administrative and processing costs.
 We avoid the costs of the pledge packet - brochure, letter, envelope, return envelope, and postage both ways, as well as the time required to put that packet together.
 Also, giving by credit card also means that we avoid the paper and postage for pledge reminders if you forget to send in your gift.

 We certainly understand concerns about credit card security!
 You are wise to think twice about using one over the phone.
 But we want to reassure you about the process.
-Student callers do not keep or record your credit card information on paper.
-It is entered directly into a secure system and is not stored at the Calling Center or at UNO, so each year the callers will ask for it again.
+Students do not keep or record your credit card information on paper.
+It is entered directly into a secure system and is not stored at the Outreach Center or at UNO, so each year the callers will ask for it again.

 If you ever have concerns about giving out your credit card information to someone claiming to call from UNO, there are some things you can do to be safe.
-You can check your phone’s caller ID, which should read University of New Orleans 504-280-4790.
+You can check your phone’s caller ID, which should read UNO Outreach 504-784-6449.
 Additionally, please feel free to stop by the Homer L. Hitt Alumni & Visitors Center on campus between 8:00 AM and 4:30PM to visit us.

-Giving our callers a minimum commitment while they are on the phone with you allows us to start allocating our resources right away, such as knowing how much funding will be available for scholarships.
-It also indicates to our callers that you are committed to making a gift.
+Giving our students a minimum commitment while they are on the phone with you allows us to start allocating our resources right away, such as knowing how much funding will be available for scholarships.
+It also indicates that you are committed to making a gift.
 However, you can always increase the amount when you receive the pledge card before you return it.

 The legislation covering the National Do Not Call Registry exempts charitable and non-profit institutions.
 We hope that the reduction in unwanted solicitations for products and services will help folks be more open to a call from UNO.
 However, please let your caller know if you wish to be placed on our internal "do not call" list.
 We will respect your wishes.